2012 Honda Pilot Review

 2012 Honda Pilot EX 4dr SUV 4WD (3.5L 6cyl 5A)

-I've had my Pilot now for seven years.
+My 2012 Pilot is now twelve years old and has 160000 miles on it.
 The car has been the most reliable vehicle I've ever owned, and I've owned 2 Hyundai's, 3 Chevies, 2 Jaguars, 2 BMWs and 1 Acura SUV.
 This vehicle, hands down, is the best SUV for my needs.
 Let's review step by step.

 2. PRO: Gas Mileage/Economy.
 Mine, with a healthy mix of a smaller city/highway driving, has 19.7 mpg average on display.
 Highway easily gets 23 mpg, and if you fill your tank literally to the brim, you will be able to go around 400 miles on one gas tank.
 I've seen as much as 425 and as little as 375 highway.
 That's ridiculously good.